 Categories of funds depending on the investor’s profit model:

-This model is mainly characteristic in order to establish a private fund (private equity funds).
-For example, registering a private equity investment fund attracts investor money, when it is needed for an investment.
-Borrowing funds only if necessary, and not in advance in full, affects an increase in the internal rate of return of the fund (IRR), if it is measured in relation to the date of release or sale of a particular investment.
+This model is mainly used to establish a private fund (or private equity funds).
+For example, registering a private equity investment fund enables its founders to attract investor money.
+Borrowing funds only if necessary, and not in advance, affects an increase in the internal rate of return of the fund (IRR), if it is measured in relation to the date of release or sale of a particular investment.
 The initial cost, as well as the profit or income from capital gains relating to each asset, is distributed among investors and is rarely reinvested.
-A registered private investment fund, as a rule, has a fixed period of existence, and the essence is to invest and then return all capital and profit before the created fund is liquidated.
-As a result, the establishment of an investment fund also involves a distribution of a share of profit between its managers.
+A registered private investment fund, as a rule, has a fixed period of existence; its primary goal is to invest and then return all capital and profit before its liquidation.
+As a result, the establishment of an investment fund also involves distribution of a share of profit between its managers.

-The income from investments is usually distributed as they arise, for example, net income from real estate, an income from the rental of property, or the income from capital gains with fixed income.
-A fund of such a model, as a rule, is considered “closed”, and not “open”.
-This means, that a number of investors and the invested amount are fixed and have a fixed validity period.
+Income from investments is usually distributed as they arise (e.g. income generated from the sale of real estate, income from renting property or income from capital gains with fixed income).
+A fund based on such a model is considered “closed”, and not “open”.
+This means that the number of investors and amount of investments are fixed and have a fixed validity period.

-A market model is mainly characteristic for the registration of a securities’ investment fund, in which stocks or shares of the fund are traded, as a rule, on a public market.
-A capital is not distributed among investors, although regular and larger one-time dividends may be paid.
-A profit, earned within the mutual fund, should lead to an increase in the prices of its shares.
-However, funds, that adhere to such a model, are subject to market costs, such as:
+The market model is mainly used for the registration of a securities’ investment fund in which a fund’s stocks or shares are traded on public markets.
+Capital is not distributed among investors, although regular and larger one-time dividends may be paid.
+Profit earned by a mutual fund should lead to an increase in the prices of its shares.
+However, funds that use such a model are subject to market costs, such as: